-Land cover classification datasets from the 2016 United States Geological Survey (USGS) National Land Cover Dataset (NLCD) are available for Geographic Information System (GIS) analysis and were used for an initial establishment of LSZs because they provide distinct and usable landscape categories.
+Land cover classification datasets from the 2016 United States Geological Survey (USGS) National Land Cover Dataset (NLCD) are available for GIS analysis and were used for an initial establishment of LSZs as they provide distinct and usable landscape categories.
 These NLCD land cover groupings were then refined based on aerial photo interpretation and general field review into land category characteristics that have the ability to influence or be influenced by visibility of the Project.
-This effort resulted in the definition of five final LSZs within the VSA as depicted in Table 24-2 and on Figure 2 in Attachment 2 of Appendix 24-1, and include the following:
+This effort resulted in the definition of five final LSZs within the VSA as depicted in Table 3 and on Figure 2, Attachment 2 and include the following: